puppetlabs/puppet-docs/source/pe/3.7/console_accessing.markdown

 The console is Puppet Enterprise's web GUI.
 Use it to:

-* Manage node requests to join the puppet deployment
+* Manage node requests to join the Puppet deployment
 * Assign Puppet classes to nodes and groups
 * View reports and activity graphs
 * Trigger Puppet runs on demand